hope for a cure.

-Since it's creation in 2009, the Ron Darling Foundation has expanded its mission from working solely finding a cure for diabetes, to also helping those who are in need in local communities around the tri-state area.
+Since it's creation in 2009, the Ron Darling Foundation has expanded its mission from working solely finding a cure for diabetes, to also help those who are in need in local communities around the Metropolitan area.
 In doing so, we adhere to our motto "Real Money to Real People with Real Needs."
-In the past few years, the Ron Darling Foundation has worked in collaboration with various charitable groups and organizations to turn our mission into reality.
+The past few years have been exciting.
+The Ron Darling Foundation worked in collaboration with various charitable groups and organizations to turn our mission into reality.